ifandelse/writing/techpro/web client storage options/post.md

         );
     });

 Thankfully, `openDatabase` will create one automatically if it doesn't already exist.
-The first arg is the name of the database, second is the version, third is the description of the database and the last arg is the estimated size.
+The first argument is the name of the database, second is the version, third is the description of the database and the last argument is the estimated size.

 Next I start a transaction by calling `db.transaction`.
-The callback receives a handle to the transaction via the `tx` arg.
+The callback receives a handle to the transaction via the `tx` argument.
 From here we call `executeSql` to create our "example" table if it doesn't already exist.
 The first argument to `executeSql` is the command text.
-The second arg is an optional array of parameters that can be mapped to placeholders in the command text (we'll see more of this in a moment).
-The third arg is the callback to be invoked after the command has executed.
+The second argument is an optional array of parameters that can be mapped to placeholders in the command text (we'll see more of this in a moment).
+The third argument is the callback to be invoked after the command has executed.

 ##Saving Data to the Database
 Our `saveToDB` method looks as follows: